crummy/pPEGjs/README.md

 # pPEGjs

-pPEG is a portable Parser Expression Grammar.
+A portable Parser Expression Grammar.

 For more information see: [pPEG].